First-principle Study of Multiple Metastable Charge Ordering States in La$_{1/3}$Sr$_{2/3}$FeO$_{3}$: Results and Discussions

 Fig.\:\ref{EnergyvsU}(a) shows that the energy difference between CO1 and CO3 structures can be almost zero at $U_c=3.62$ eV ($J=0.724$ eV).
 This means that other meta-stable CO structures could be found in the CINEB calculation near $U=3.62$eV.
 At $U$=3.62 eV, CO1(CO3) still has the big-small-big (small-big-small) bond-order (see Fig.\:\ref{BdvsU}).
 Here, we perform a CINEB calculation at $U=3.62$ eV using both CO1 and CO3 as two reference structures.
 Remarkably, Fig.\:\ref{EnergyvsU}(b) shows that the CINEB energy curve calculated with $U_c$=3.62 eV can capture a meta-stable structure of CO2, whose energy is only 3meV above the CO1 or CO3 structure with the energy barrier of $\sim$7meV.
 This CO2 structure is obtained by the spontaneous displacement of the Fe plane and it can not be captured by the linear interpolation method where the image structures along the path are obtained by linearly interpolating atomic positions between CO1 and CO3.

 The obtained CO2 structure has the small-medium-big FeO$_6$ octahedra (Fe-O bond order), (see Fig.\:\ref{BdvsU}(b)), coupled to the magnetic ordering of 2.2 (small), 3.0 (medium), and 3.4 $\mu_B$ (big).
 Unlike CO1 and CO3, CO2 has the space group of $P3m1$ (trigonal, No. 156) with the point group symmetry of $C_{3v}$ , which belongs to a polar point group \cite{Ferro_Point_Group}.
 The reflection of CO2 supercell around the C plane does not yield the same supercell (see Fig.\:\ref{2}), implying the broken inversion symmetry in CO2.
-Also, the total displacement ($\Delta_{tot}$) of Fe and O planes in CO2 is not zero (see Table \ref{structural parameters}), resulting the spontaneous polarization.
-Remarkably, the CO2 phase is metallic, which is not common for the ferroelectric materials due to the screening of the polarization\cite{CriteriaFerroelectrics1,CriteriaFerroelectrics2}.
-We also find that the other meta-stable CO$\bar{2}$ structure can be obtained by applying the inversion operation to the CO2 structure about the central plane in Fig.\:\ref{2} and shows the opposite polarization compared to the CO2 case (see Table \ref{structural parameters}).
-The polarizations between CO2 and CO$\bar{2}$ are easily switchable due to the very small energy barrier of $\sim$7meV between them.
-The existence of ferroelectricity in LSFO was first pointed out by Park \textit{et al.}~\cite{Ferro}, but its structure was obtained manually by exchanging the La and Sr layers.
+Also, the total displacement ($\Delta_{tot}$) of Fe and O planes in CO2 is not zero (see Table \ref{structural parameters}), resulting a polar distortion in the structure.
+Remarkably, We also find that the other meta-stable CO$\bar{2}$ structure can be obtained by applying the inversion operation to the CO2 structure about the central plane in Fig.\:\ref{2} and shows the opposite polarization compared to the CO2 case (see Table \ref{structural parameters}).
+Since CO2 and CO$\bar{2}$ are metallic (see Sec.\:\ref{sec:Correlation} ), equivalent in energy, and inversion of each other, they are polar metals\cite{CriteriaFerroelectrics1,CriteriaFerroelectrics2}.

 To address the difference between the CINEB and Linear Interpolation results, we compare the displacement ($\Delta_{Fe2}$) of Fe2 plane, the total displacement ($\Delta_{tot}$) of Fe and O planes, and the bond angle along O1-Fe2-O2 ($\angle$O1-Fe2-O2).
 Figure \ref{5}(a) shows that along the Linear Interpolation path the displacement of Fe2 plane $\Delta_{Fe2}^{LI}$ and the total displacement of Fe and O planes $\Delta_{tot}^{LI}$ are kept zero, while along the CINEB path an abrupt change of the displacement of Fe2 plane $\Delta_{Fe2}^{CINEB}$ and the total displacement $\Delta_{tot}^{CINEB}$ occurs at image number 5 and reach a minimum at image 9 where CO2 was captured.
 This change of the Fe2 displacement along the CINEB path is also accompanied by a sudden change of the bond angle ($\angle$O1-Fe2-O2)$_{CINEB}$, while the one along the Linear Interpolation path ($\angle$O1-Fe2-O2)$_{LI}$ remains $180^0$ (Figure \ref{5}(b)).
 The existences of this CO2 phase might be captured by Sabyasachi \textit{et al.} and Yang \textit{et al.}, where the neutron diffraction shows the multiple $Q$ plane magnetic reflections with equivalent intensities~\cite{M&X&N1,M&X&N3}.